chillersanim/CSharp-Tools-for-Unity3D/README.md

 The Unity Collection repo contains some useful collections I've made for myself and wanted to share.
 Here is an overview over the supported collections.

+You can use it for personal and commercial stuff.
+You are free to modify the code as you wish.
+Just don't upload my source code somewhere public without my written permission.

+The code was hand tested and used in some project, but I haven't thoroughly tested it.
+**_I DO NOT GUARANTEE THE CORRECTNESS OF THE CODE, USE ON YOUR OWN RISK!_**

 ### Spatial3DTree
 A generic collection that offers an efficient point lookup in 3D space using a custom octree implementation.